eevvaayou/eevvaayou.github.io/_posts/2022-05-24-page_cover.md

 <font color="grey">

-- Will students learn content and gain knowledge essential for success in academia or their careers?
+- Will students learn content and gain knowledge essential for success in academia or their careers?<br>

-- Are modifications needed in our course or teaching strategies?
+- Are modifications needed in our course or teaching strategies?<br>

-- What additional techniques, resources, or materials could enhance learning effectiveness?
+- What additional techniques, resources, or materials could enhance learning effectiveness?<br>

-- Are the PowerPoint presentations and other learning resources appropriate, sufficient, and compliant?
+- Are the PowerPoint presentations and other learning resources appropriate, sufficient, and compliant?<br>

-- Are the established answer keys and grading schemes appropriate?
+- Are the established answer keys and grading schemes appropriate?<br>

 </font>